High School Career Center Helps Students Find a First Job, College, and Career

 Graves is so energetic.
 Since she has worked in the school district,

 she was able to step right into this role.
 She’s absolutely amazing,”

 said Melissa Giles, high school counselor and department coordinator.

-speakers are chosen based on a career survey that all high school
+speakers are invited to the school based on a career survey that all high school

 students take each fall.
-Mrs. Graves used the survey results to tabulate
+Mrs. Graves uses the survey results to tabulate

-the most popular job choices listed and then arranged for a speaker on
+the most popular job choices listed and then arranges for a speaker on

 She also works with college admission offices to have them visit the school.

 guest speakers and college admission officials at school is ideal, but

 students can find it hard to fit one more thing into their busy